 shared library (

-libgbm,libnss3, etc.) — install the system libraries Playwright needs:uvx --from playwright playwright install-deps chromium. alpi doctorred lights — run it; the output names the missing piece (model, workspace, gateway env, etc.) and tells you which wizard step fixes it.
+libgbm,libnss3, etc.) — install the system libraries Playwright needs:uvx --from playwright playwright install-deps chromium. alpi doctorred lights — run it; the output names the missing piece (model, workspace, email credentials, etc.) and tells you which wizard step fixes it.